skabber/rid3/README.md

 4. Build the project:
    ```
-   wasm-pack build --target web
+   trunk build --release
    ```

-5. Serve the project locally.
-You can use any static file server.
-For example, with Python:
+5. To run the project locally for development, use:
    ```
-   python -m http.server 8000
+   trunk serve
    ```

-6. Open your web browser and navigate to `http://localhost:8000` to use the application.
+6. Open your web browser and navigate to `http://localhost:8080` to use the application.

 ## GitHub Actions and Deployment